 Search Stanford Bio-X affiliated faculty

-Photo of Dr. Peter Tass, Professor of Neurosurgery at Stanford University.
+Photo of a smiling female faculty member with shoulder-length red-brown hair, Dr. Raya Saab, Professor of Pediatrics at Stanford University.

 Bio-X Affiliated Faculty